thiagomdiniz/zabbix-google-chat-webhook/v6.0/README.md

 [<img src="images/4.png" width="300"/>](images/4.png)

 6\.
+Now for Zabbix to send notifications, it is necessary to [configure an **Action**](https://www.zabbix.com/documentation/6.0/en/manual/config/notifications/action) that contains the operation of sending a message.

+7\.
 Great!
 You can now start receiving alerts!

 For more information see [Zabbix](https://www.zabbix.com/documentation/6.0/manual/config/notifications) and [Google Chat webhook](https://developers.google.com/chat/how-tos/webhooks) documentations.